How to Configure CentOS for Optimal Performance

 - Run stress tests to simulate high load:

-sudo yum install stress -y stress --cpu 8 --timeout 60
+sudo yum install stress -y stress --cpu 8 --timeout 60 - Check system logs for errors or performance issues:

 sudo journalctl -xe